Ikerne/IronhackFinal/README.md

 ## Roadmap

+Note: From monday 13 to friday 17 most of my time will be dedicated to a

 #### Backlog
 - [ ] check columns needed for profiles table
 - [ ] try to add priority to tasks